sainamercy/phase-1-week-1-code-challenge/README.md

 * Minimum deductable income for `NHIF` is set to `ksh.
 1000`
 * The `NSSF` deduction calculation assumes a rate of `6%` through out
 * Minimum deductable income for `NSSF` is set to `ksh.
 3000`
-* The `payee` calculation incorporated `pension relief` and checked for conditions to match as much as possible as the internet sources
+* The `payee` calculation incorporated `pension relief` and checked for conditions to match as much as possible to the internet sources
 * A main Function `netSalaryCalculator` was created to merge all the functions